-Will my health insurance cover combination chemotherapy and the use an off-label drug?
+Will my health insurance cover combination chemotherapy and the use of an off-label drug?

 These questions and more are common and important to ask prior to beginning cancer treatment with off-label drug therapies.
-Our goal is to give you the best opportunity for eliminating cancer and restoring your health.
+Our goal is to give you the best opportunity to treat cancer and restore your health.

 Contact us about cancer treatment solutions.
 Schedule a consultation and ask us about off-label drug therapies for treating and eliminating cancer.